 Super Earth Defense Force

-Super Earth Defense Force is a perfect fit on the SNES.
+Super Earth Defense Force is a perfect match for the SNES.
 This is not a twitch shooter; the game moves at a measured pace.
-But that doesn’t mean it is lacking in action.
+But that does not mean it is lacking in action.
 The game can pick up at a moment’s notice and unlike Blazeon there are few lulls in the action.
-It also largely avoids the massive slowdown that plagued many SNES shooters.
+It also largely avoids the massive slowdown that plagues many SNES shooters.
 It has its flaws but as a whole it is still a game I would recommend to anyone looking for a shooter for the system.

 There are many features that make Super Earth Defense Force unique.
 The game’s biggest hook would be its weapon selection.
 Prior to every level you can pick from one of eight weapons.
 That is four more than the arcade.
 The collection covers most of the shooter staples but there are a few really cool ones in the mix.
 Atomic is the most unique.
 It explodes on contact but then creates a cloud that expands the more enemies come in contact with it.
 Explode makes your bullets shatter in four directions on impact.
 Then there are the stragglers like the photon cannon and grenade, which is so bad I question why it is in the game.

 All weapons are graded in three categories; shot speed, shot power, and rapid fire.
 By and large these ratings mean little considering you will most likely choose a weapon based on its utility.
 However there is an experience point system that increases their power with each new level.
 Certain weapons become absolute monsters at higher levels like the Photon canon and S. Laser.
 Meanwhile I barely noticed any difference in the Vulcan cannon.
-I’m sure the grenades might be worthwhile at level five but I’ll be god damned if I’ll take a risk to find out.
+I am sure the grenades might be worthwhile at level five but I will be god damned if I’ll take a risk to find out.

-Two options are permanently paired up with your ship at all times.
-Aside from adding additional firepower they are indestructible and can be used to damage enemies, like the force in R-Type.
+Two options permanently follow up with your ship at all times.
+Aside from adding additional firepower they are indestructible and can damage enemies, like the force in R-Type.
 Initially you have two formations to govern their behavior; attached for focused fire or rotating like a shield.
-As you level up you’ll gain two more for added versatility.
+As you level up you will earn an additional two for more versatility.

 Super Earth Defense Force is a bit reserved compared to most early SNES titles.
-Mode 7 is kept to a bare minimum and is used for a few cool effects.
+Mode 7 is at a bare minimum and is only for a few cool effects.
 As a port it matches up favorably to the original arcade game.
-Certain enemies have been redrawn or made smaller due to the lower resolution.
+Certain enemies have been redrawn or are smaller due to the lower resolution.
 In other cases some have been removed.
-To make up for it the SNES version has a few new bosses as a bonus.
-In some ways it is similar to Darius Twin; both are not ambitious and don’t push the hardware.
-As a result slowdown is kept to a minimum although it is still present, most notably in stage 2 and three.
-I’ll take this over the game running in slow motion like Gradius III any day as much as I like that title.
+In return the SNES version has a few new bosses as a bonus.
+It is similar to Darius Twin; both are not ambitious and do not push the hardware.
+As a result slowdown is at a minimum although it is still present, most notably in stage 2 and three.
+I will take this over the game running in slow motion like Gradius III any day as much as I like that title.

 In Closing

-Super Earth Defense Force won’t blow you away but is solid and a fun way to kill an afternoon.
+Super Earth Defense Force will not blow you away but is solid and a fun way to kill an afternoon.
 More early SNES games should have followed its example.

 Leave a Reply